-Snowpark ML FileSystem and FileSet¶
+Snowpark ML FileSystem and FileSet — Deprecated¶

 The Snowpark ML library includes FileSystem, an abstraction that is similar to a file system for an internal, server-side encrypted Snowflake stage.
 Specifically, it is an fsspec AbstractFileSystem implementation.
-The library also includes FileSet, a related class that allows you to move machine learning data from a Snowflake table to the stage, and from there to feed the data to PyTorch or TensorFlow (see Snowpark ML Framework Connectors).
+The library also includes FileSet, a related class that allows you to move machine learning data from a Snowflake table to the stage, and from there to feed the data to PyTorch or TensorFlow (see Snowpark ML Data Connector).

 Tip